pull-vert/limo/README.md

 # Limo

+* Limo is a IO library that works with one thread per IO operation, for example a multiplexed TCP server that runs with Limo will create two threads for each client Socket : one thread for read operations and one thread for write operations.
-Limo is a IO library that runs on [Project Loom virtual threads](https://wiki.openjdk.java.net/display/loom/Main) and uses [JDK14 foreign memory](http://cr.openjdk.java.net/~mcimadamore/panama/memaccess_javadoc/jdk/incubator/foreign/package-summary.html).
+* Limo's goal is to use [Project Loom virtual threads](https://wiki.openjdk.java.net/display/loom/Main) and [JDK14 foreign memory](http://cr.openjdk.java.net/~mcimadamore/panama/memaccess_javadoc/jdk/incubator/foreign/package-summary.html).
+* Base modules of Limo require JDK11, the last Long Term Support Java version.
+* Additional modules allow to benefit from more recent features available in newer JDKs, such as virtual threads and foreign memory, transparently thanks to ServiceLoader.

 ## Limo features